resmims/Minesweeper/README.md

 •	calculateAdjacentMines(): For each cell, counts how many mines are in adjacent cells and stores that number.

 2 .
 Cell Reveal
 •	reveal(Position position): Reveals a cell.
 If it’s a mine, the game is lost.
-If it’s empty (no adjacent mines), it auto-reveals all connected empty cells using queue based search algoritham.
+If it’s empty (no adjacent mines), it auto-reveals all connected empty cells using queue based search algorithm.

 3 .
 Auto-Reveal Algorithm
 •	revealAdjacentCells(Position position, Cell[][] grid): Uses a queue to reveal all connected empty cells (cells with zero adjacent mines) and their neighbors, stopping at cells next to mines.